-The 10 Best things to do in Kushiro and Lake Akan of Hokkaido in autumn.秋の釧路・阿寒湖で体験できる10のこと
+The 10 Best things to do in Kushiro and Lake Akan in autumn.秋の釧路・阿寒湖で体験できる10のこと

-Various outdoor activities can be experienced in Kushiro area and Lake Akan during autumn time.
+Various outdoor activities can be experienced in Kushiro area and Lake Akan in autumn season.

-With its name which means “blessing”, this time-honored brewery started its business in 1919.
-Its most popular “Junmai-Ginjo” is made from best selected locally sourced rice with naturally filtered river bed water.
-If you are the beginner, it’s the best to start with to learn how the real flavor & taste sake is.
+Fukutsukasa Brewery, With its blessing name, this time-honored brewery started the business in 1919.
+Its most popular “Junmai-Ginjo” is made from best selected locally-sourced rice with naturally filtered river bed water.
+If you are the beginner, it’s the best to start with it to learn how the real flavor & taste sake is.